 Dogs and Cats age quicker than humans, so it is even more crucial for our companion animals to receive regular exams.
 In addition, the risks of arthritis, cancer, diabetes, heart disease, hormone disorders, dental disease, kidney and liver disease all increase with age.

 Call us today to schedule an exam for your senior pet!

 October is Farley month!
 The Farley Foundation is a registered charity that assists people in need by subsidizing the cost of veterinary care for their sick or injured pet.
 They assist low income seniors , disabled individuals, Ontario Works recipients, women at risk of abuse participating in the OVMA SafePet program, and pets belonging to seniors' care facilities.
 The foundation relies solely on donations .
 You can make a donation of any amount but donations over $15 will get a tax receipt.
 To date, the Farley Foundation has disbursed more than $3.5 million to assist over 8,400 people and pets in need.
 We have seen first hand the relief and happiness the Farley Foundation gives people.
 You can learn more about the people and pets the Farley Foundation helps every day across Ontario at www.farleyfoundation.org

 Here are some tips on traveling with your cat :)

 For safety's sake, kittens and cats must ride inside a carrier while in the car.
-The driver needs to concentrate on the road and traffic, not the baby on your lap or under the pedals.
-Even well-behaved cats loose in the car could be injured, because an airbag will crush the crate and pet if on the front seat during an accident.
+The driver needs to concentrate on the road and traffic, not the fur baby on their lap or under the pedals.
+Even well-behaved cats loose in the car could be injured in the event of an accident.

 June is here!